Oichkatzelesfrettschen/research-unix-v10/docs/services/services.md

-# Exokernel Services
+# Modular Kernel Services

-This repository experiments with an exokernel style where most OS functionality is provided by optional user-level services.
+This repository implements a modular kernel design where much of the operating system functionality can be provided by optional user-level services.
+While the approach borrows ideas from both microkernel and exokernel architectures, the base system remains monolithic.
 Services communicate using a very small message-passing API built around capability tokens.
 Each service registers a name and a handler function.
 Clients construct a `srv_message` structure containing a